 Clearstream Banking1 would like to inform customers that the National Securities Commission (CNV) published Resolution 907/21.
 Effective

-The monitoring of the limit is made by the local brokers and custodian banks.
+The monitoring of the limit is made by the local brokers.

-The regulation states that in order to book securities transactions against foreign currency or transfer securities to and from ICSDs, the investor will need to provide a sworn declaration before the order of trading is placed for transaction of securities versus foreign currency through the on-exchange markets (priority-price-time and also bilateral segment) to the local brokers and /or custodian banks stating that:
+The regulation states that in order to book securities transactions against foreign currency or transfer securities to and from ICSDs, the investor will need to provide a sworn declaration before the order of trading is placed for transaction of securities versus foreign currency through the on-exchange markets (priority-price-time and also bilateral segment) to the local brokers stating that:

 - Within 30 calendar days before the booking of such transactions, the investor has not booked any sale against foreign currency of Argentine bonds denominated in USD under local law in the price-priority-time segment (on-exchange); and